 Until 2018, no structural funding existed for the involvement of the Flemish partners in ICOS, but a yearly subsidy was provided since 2012.
-The Research Foundation - Flanders (FWO) launched a call for structural funding for international research infrastructures in 2018 which resulted in a two-year grant for 2019-2020.
-The Flemish partners have applied for renewal of the grant for 2021-2024 in the 2020 FWO call.
-The CongoFlux station (Ghent University) is part of this new proposal.
+Since 2018, the Research Foundation - Flanders (FWO) has launched a call every two years for structural funding for international research infrastructures.
+The Flemish partners have successfully secured a four year (2021-2025) funding in the 2020 FWO call.

-The Walloon partners received funding in 2013 from the Service Public de Wallonie to finance three

-Ecosystem stations.
-The project, called ICOS Wallonia-Brussels, had a duration of eight years.
-In 2020, the Walloon partners will apply for a renewal of the project for a period of five years.
+The Walloon partners received funding in 2013 from the Service Public de Wallonie to finance three Ecosystem stations.
+The project, called ICOS Wallonia-Brussels, lasted eight years.
+By a decision of the Walloon Minister of Economy, Research and Innovation and Agriculture in October 2020, the Walloon partners of the ICOS Belgium Consortium (ICOS-WB) received funding for five years for Phase 2 of the ICOS-WB infrastructure project, which started in July 2021.

-BIRA has received financial support from BELSPO through the ministerial decree for ICOS for a period of 5 years since December 2014 for running the Observatoire de l'Atmosphère du Maïdo at Ile de La Réunion.
+BIRA has received financial support from BELSPO through the ministerial decree for ICOS for a period of 5 years since December 2014 for running the Observatoire de l'Atmosphère du Maïdo at Réunion Island.
 The RV Belgica, operated by RBINS-OD Nature, is funded by BELSPO via yearly renewed grants.
-Since the federal cabinet has not yet made a decision about the future support for European Research Infrastructures, the federal partners received an extension of the actual financial support until end of November 2020.
-It is expected that the future funding will be granted on the basis of competitive calls.
+The federal partners received an extension of the actual financial support until the end of November 2021.
+BELSPO launched a competitive call for ESFRI infrastructures in summer 2021.
+Proposals are currently under evaluation.
+Successful projects will start in December 2021 with funding for two years.
+Figure 12: The ICOS Belgium station network.
+Figure 12a primarily covers Ecosystem and Ocean stations around mainland Belgium, while Figure 12b shows the remote Atmosphere station that is located at Réunion Island in the Indian Ocean and the Yangambi Ecosystem station located in the Congo basin.
+The numbers in the maps correspond to the numbers in Table 12.